akkeshav/subtleBias/README.md

 - For each task, we are calculating cosine similarity per model.
 - Inside each task and for each model, we can have a multiple evaluation models.
 - Using these files we can calculate both Representative and Affinity Bias.
+- Please find the details in the link given for the paper.